coderefinery/manuals/lesson-design.md

 "aren't you tired of copying all of these files one by one... check out the shell... once you know it, you will really feel at home.
 Here are some typical things you might do.".
-Intrinsic motivators include sense of agency (being able to do things themselves), competence (usefulness of what they are doing, feeling they know something), and relatedness (doing things that others are doing).
+Intrinsic motivators include **sense of agency** (being able to do things themselves), **competence** (usefulness of what they are doing, feeling they know something), and **relatedness** (doing things that others are doing).

 A manual is reference, a tutorial builds a cognitive model.
-If you can build the cognitive model, tell them the "why", students may be able to refer to the manuals themselves.
-Teaching should be more tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).
+If you can build the cognitive model and tell them the "why", students may be able to refer to the manuals themselves and become self-sufficient.
+Thus, teaching should be more of a tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).

 Perhaps a related point is inclusiveness: make sure there's not some "in" crowd.
-Perhaps the best description I have seen: don't have a model that some people are missing something, but that others had the fortune of learning it earlier.
-This may not matter in a purely factual lesson design, but if you are trying to make things intrinsically or emotionally appealing, it matters more.
+Perhaps the best description I have seen: don't assume that some people are missing something, but that others have had the fortune of learning it earlier.
+This may not matter in a purely factual lesson design, but if you are trying to make things intrinsically or emotionally appealing, it is essential.

+## Who is the audience?

+Making the **learner personas** are essential to making a good lesson, even if you think you know who you are teaching to.
+This is because it grounds you into what your audience already knows (or doesn't know) and what they are interested in.

+You also have different ways people can refer to the material:
+- In a class, with an instructor guiding them
+- Reading along by themselves
+- In a class, being much more advanced than others, so that they skip ahead and do advanced material themselves.

 ## Planning